josemramirez/poly_frontiers2022/README.md

 # poly_frontiers2022
-Here we make public the notebook to reproduce all plots of the paper.
+Here we make public the notebooks to reproduce all the plots of the paper.